socadk/design-practice-repository/artifact-templates/DPR-UseCase.md

 * *Actors* that are involved in the use case.
 These also include the system and other stakeholders.
 The user from whose perspective the use case is described and initiated is the *primary actor*; external players (people or systems) that the system has to consult/contact/call are called *secondary actors*.
 * *Preconditions* that need to hold for the use case to be executable.
 * *Postconditions* to indicate changes in the system after the use case was executed.
-* *Alternatives* in the flow of interactions, e.g. to handle errors or special cases.
+* *Alternatives* in the flow of interactions, for instance handling errors or special cases.

 Most templates are variations of the "fully-dressed" template described in @Cockburn:2001 (also available on [Wikipedia](https://en.wikipedia.org/wiki/Use_case#Fully_dressed)).
 One example of a brief notation is shown in the [Context Mapper DSL](https://contextmapper.org/docs/user-requirements/).